emard/esp32ecp5/README.md

     os.listdir()
     ['boot.py', 'ecp5.py', 'main.py', 'blink.bit']

+# WiFi manager for roaming

+"wifiman.py" is a simple WiFi roaming manager which scans WiFi access points at power-on and uses password from file "wifiman.conf":

+    accesspoint1:password1
+    accesspoint2:password2

+Then "main.py" should be only this

+    import wifiman
+    import uftpd

+If webrepl GUI disconnects immediatly, without asking the password, try to delete web browser's history, cookies, passwords and similar data, close web browser and try again.

 # ECP5 programming from python command line

-Yes there it is, let's try:

     import ecp5
     ecp5.prog("blink.bit")